kateolmstead/unity-sdk/README.md

             <td><code>sourceUser</code></td>
             <td>strings</td>
             <td>
-                If the user was acquired via a UserReferral (i.e., a viral message), the `userId` of the person who initially brought this user into the game.
+                If the user was acquired via a UserReferral (i.e., a viral message), the `userId` of the person who initially brought this user into the app.
             </td>
         </tr>
         <tr>
             <td><code>installTime</code></td>
             <td>long?</td>
-            <td>Unix epoch time in seconds when the user originally installed the game.</td>
+            <td>Unix epoch time in seconds when the user originally installed the app.</td>
         </tr>
     </tbody>
 </table>